Themefic-Team/ultimate-addons-for-contact-form-7/readme.txt

 - Improved: Database addon design has been enhanced for the free version.
 - Fixed: Email piping IMAP connection issue has been resolved.
 - Fixed: Undefined error during redirection migration has been resolved.
+- Notice: Hydra Booking plugin notice has been added.

 = 3.5.10 - 02/04/2025 =